frivolta/rivoltafilippo-next/_posts/function-composition-with-react-and-compose.md

 ---
-title: "Write better JavaScript, function composition with pipe and compose"
+title: "Write better React, compose multiple functional HoCs, Higher-Order Components"
 ---
-In a previous article [link] I wrote about the concept of chaining functions using pipe and compose functions.
-Today I would like to extend this topic providing you some scenarios where I found function composition can become really handy in the everyday life of a front-end developer using React applying multiple Higher Order Components in more functional way!
+In a [previous article](https://medium.com/r?url=https%3A%2F%2Fitnext.io%2Fwrite-better-javascript-function-composition-with-pipe-and-compose-93cc39ab16ee), I wrote about the concept of **chaining functions using pipe and compose**.
+Today I would like to extend this topic by providing you some scenarios where I found **function composition** can become really handy in the everyday life of a front-end developer using React **applying multiple Higher-Order Components in a more functional way!**

-## What is a Higher order function (HOF)
+## What is a Higher-Order Function (HOF)
-Before diving deep in Higher Order Components you should be familiar with the meaning of Higher Order Functions that we can describe as a function that does at least one of the followings:
+Before diving deep into Higher-Order Components you should be familiar with the meaning of **Higher Order Functions** that we can describe as a **function that does at least one of the followings**:
 - Takes one or more functions as arguments
 - Returns a function as its result

-Let's take for example one of the standard ES higher order function you are probably already familiar with: Array.prototype.map, it takes a function as an argument which is used as callback and applies it to every element of the array.
+Let's take for example one of the standard ES Higher-Order Function you are probably already familiar with: **Array.prototype.map**, it takes a function as an argument which is used as a callback and applies it to every element of the array.
 A very quick reminder:
 ```
 // Result is [2,3,4]
 [1,2,3].map((number)=>number+1)